thi-ng/umbrella/README.md

 search of packages relevant to your use cases...**

-**This project is NOT a framework!** This mono-repository is home to currently 181 individual TypeScript/ES6 projects (and ~120 example projects), a wide and jointly developed collection of packages, tools and general purpose building blocks for (non-exhaustive list of topics, see [package overview](#projects) below):
+**This project is NOT a framework!** This mono-repository is home to currently 182 individual TypeScript/ES6 projects (and 120+ example projects), a wide and jointly developed collection of packages, tools and general purpose building blocks for (non-exhaustive list of topics, see [package overview](#projects) below):

 - Functional programming (ES6 iterators/generators, composition, memoization, transducers, multi-methods)
 - Reactive programming, stream / transducer based dataflow graphs / pipelines / DOM
+- Fiber process tree abstraction for ES6 generators (co-routines / cooperative multitasking)
 - Data structures & data transformations for wide range of use cases (maps, sets, heaps, queues, graphs etc.)
 - WebAssembly bridge APIs & data structure bindings code generators for multiple target languages
 - PEG-style functional parser combinators w/ (optional) custom grammar definition language